districtr/districtr/docs/02editormap/editor.md

 ### Suggestions

-- Similar to the MapState and Toolbar objects, only one Editor is created per window.
-Could this be a global variable?
 - Plugins require but are independently created from the Editor.
 Could these be created in views/edit.js instead?
 - UIStateStore is only created once, here.
 Couldn't reducer be imported